webtechmike/mathlabfun/ENVIRONMENT_SETUP.md

 -   All environment variables must be prefixed with `REACT_APP_` to be accessible in the React application
 -   The `.env` file should be added to `.gitignore` to keep sensitive information out of version control
 -   Never commit API keys or other sensitive information to your repository
--   The application will work locally without any environment variables due to fallback values
+-   **The application requires environment variables to be set for both development and production**